maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 // This is the main entry of the application. func main() {
-    // Example of Runes
+    // Example of Rune Literals
-    fmt.Println("Example of Runes:")
+    fmt.Println("Example of Rune Literals:")

     var gender rune = 'M'
     var newline rune = '\n'